How to become an on-site (face to face) scribe

 The better your writing and editing skills, the better your end product will be.

 To scribe as fast as people speak, you need a touch-typing speed of 90 to 100 words per minute.
 You don’t need to be completely accurate; just fast.

 If your typing speed is slower than that, don’t worry.
 As long as you’re a touch-typist, all it takes to improve your speed is practice.
 Put pressure on yourself to type faster.
 Keep practicing until you are typing at last 90 words per minute.

 To scribe as fast as people speak, you need to be able to type at 90 to 100 words per minute.
 You don’t need to get down every single word in full, and you’ll have to use abbreviations or you won’t keep up.
 But you do need to be able to get down all the important words.

-If you'd like to learn the craft of on-site scribing and you have an audio transcription program, try this method:
+If you’d like to learn the skill of on-site scribing and have an audio transcription program, try this method: